jfasch/jfasch-home/trainings/material/soup/python/advanced/multithreading/questions.rst

     events that happen while a system is running.
   * A thread's memory is isolated from all other threads in the system.
-  * When a program starts, the process is made of one initial thread, the *main thread*
+  * When a program starts, the process is made up of one initial thread, the *main thread*
   * Threads are a way of achieving *parallel execution* within the same address space.

 * What can happen when two threads modify the same integer at the same time (for example using a plain "+" operator in most programming languages)?
+(One answer.)

   * One of the modifications might be lost.
   * Everything will be ok.